 Farm in the Cave has received numerous international and Czech prizes, among which the most prestigious is the European Prize for New Theatrical Realities for Director Viliam Dočolomanský, who thus became the only Czech recipient of that award.
 Other awards include: Total Theater Award; The Grand Prix Golden Laurel Wreath Award; Fringe First Award; Respekt Magazine Prize for Best Dance Performance; Sazka Award for Best Movement Performance; the Grand Prize at Veljka Maricice, etc.

 Up to 2010, the company had its base at The Preslova 9 Space in Prague’s Smichov, where in addition to creating and performing their productions they also hosted artists and teachers from abroad.
 There they also organized the Festival Farma 2007, among many other events.
 The company had been attempting, in collaboration with Svandovo Theater to convert the space into a residential center.
 After six years they were forced to leave the building.
-Today you can see Farm in the Cave on the Prague stages at Ponec and at Centre for Contemporary Arts DOX.
+Today you can see Farm in the Cave on the Prague stages at Ponec and at DOX Centre for Contemporary Art.